geudde/attic-chest/pages/02.season-1/04.meeting-04/05.ghost/docs.md

 Old Minos gall’d at this reception
 &emsp;So riotous, so strange, so rude —
 Gravely gave out as his conception
-&emsp;The Ghost was one of Satan’s brood!
+&emsp;The ghost was one of Satan’s brood!

 Indeed, quoth he ’tis plain & level
-&emsp;Since Taylors at the next door dwell,
+&emsp;Since tailors at the next door dwell,
-That this same Ghost must be the Devil
+That this same ghost must be the devil
-&emsp;Hid in the Taylors motley Hell! [^2]
+&emsp;Hid in the tailors motley hell! [^2]

 Forthwith in solemn order sped
-&emsp;His Worship to the hapless Taylors,
+&emsp;His worship to the hapless tailors,
-His valiant Van by Runners led;
+His valiant van by runners led;
-&emsp;His Rear brought up by Clarks and Jailors,
+&emsp;His rear brought up by clarks and jailors,

 How poor is language, Art how vain
 &emsp;To speak the pangs that guilt produces